Mansion Near Bill & Hillary in Chappaqua, NY (Auctioned for $27.5 Million)

 The home has eight fireplaces.
 The chef’s kitchen has Wolf and Subzero appliances and a breakfast room.
 The basement features not just a wine cellar but also a tasting room, and a sauna, a large gym, and an indoor basketball court.

-The master bedroom occupies its own wing.
+The primary bedroom occupies its own wing.
 It has its own balcony, sitting room, walk-in closets, and almost-unimaginably spacious bathroom decorated in marble.

 Behind the house is an infinity pool that is beyond Olympic size.
 The pool house has a full kitchen and two full bathrooms.
 Also behind the house are a gazebo and a tennis court.